-- You may experience the side effects or adverse effects of the exposure to genetically attenuated parasites and of the infection with the unattenuated parasites, as described in Section 6. - You may experience side effects from the anti-malarial drug Malerone as described in Section 6. - If you participate in the skin biopsy group, you may experience discomforts such as scarring, bleeding, or wound infection associated with a skin biopsy. - There may be some discomfort from the measurements during the study.
+- You may experience the side effects or adverse effects of the exposure to genetically attenuated parasites and of the infection with the unattenuated parasites, as described in Section 6. - There may be some discomfort from the measurements during the study.
 For example: taking a blood sample can be a little painful.
 Or you could get a bruise as a result. - Taking part in the study will cost you extra time. - You have to comply with the study agreements.